 German Extra Hardy Garlic (Hardneck)

 By the beginning of June, all the plants had already developed scrapes.
-The scrapes were removed to prevent the plant from using the energy to flower, but to continue the growth of the garlic.
+The scrapes were removed, preventing the plant from using its energy for flowering, but to continuing the garlic head maturity.

 Pests and Diseases